nrjais/cmd-line-args-parser/readme.md

   default: {            //default option to set if no option specified
     'n': 10
   },
-  minimum: 1,           /*minimum number of required options if the argumentshave
+  minimum: 1,           /*minimum number of required options if the arguments have
                           less than minimum options than default option will be set*/
   maximum: 1,           /*maximum number of required options that are allowed
                           otherwise an error will be thrown*/